drisch314/trilium-collapsible/README.md

 * A button has been added to the text-editing toolbar to toggle collapsibility for the heading targeted by the cursor.
 Collapsible headings can be distinguished by an arrow that appears to the left of them, indicating whether it is collapsed or expanded.
     * Collapsible headings can show/hide the section that immediately follows them.
     * A section consists of elements with an indent level greater than their header.
+    * An option exists to make all headings collapsible, instead of toggling individually.
 * If collapsible bullets are enabled, all bullet points with a sub-list may be clicked to toggle its visibility.

 Some elements (like code blocks) don't play well with my indent-based section implementation, as they don't maintain an indent level.
 So I made their behavior dependent on the line before them.